bhogend1/sic1/README.md

 * **Email** b.hogendoorn@uva.nl

 # Session 1
 ## Establishing order
 Stata organizes and reads data as rectangles.
 The rows represent cases or observations.
 The columns represent variables.
 This data representation is intuitive for "simple" data, that is, non-nested data.

 We say that data are more "complex" when they are nested.
 Examples of **nesting** include eggs in birds' nests, children in families, pupils in classes, citizens in countries, workers in occupations, political parties in ideologies, repeated measurement moments in patients, and so on.

 It can be useful to think of nesting as adding **dimensions** to the data.
 Simple data have two dimensions.
 The two dimensions are represented by rows and columns, respectively, yielding a rectangle.
 Complex data have more dimensions.
 These extra dimensions cannot intuitively be represented by a rectangle.
-Perhaps you could deal with three dimensions by stacking your rectangles as a pile of rectangular paper "sheets", where each sheets represents a values of the third dimension (e.g. time points).
+Perhaps you could deal with three dimensions by stacking your rectangles as a pile of rectangular paper "sheets", where each sheets represents a value of the third dimension (e.g. time points).
 Unfortunately, your monitor screen is flat, and fourth or higher dimensions would go lost.

 Longitudinal data are, by definition, three-dimensional or more:
 * **1** Variables